skip to main content

 Become a cross-disciplinary leader.

-The management major allows students to explore courses from several departments within the Broad College.
+The management major allows students to deepen their management knowledge and skills and, if they choose, develop cross-functional expertise by taking courses from other departments within the Broad College.
 Students enjoy a high degree of flexibility in selecting courses to satisfy the major field of concentration requirement.
-The student’s program of study is designed within the context of the student’s personal, academic and career goals.
+The student’s program of study is designed within the context of the student’s personal, academic, and career goals.
+Graduates of the program seek entry-level positions in business, nonprofit, and governmental organizations that require familiarity with management and the general field of business.

 What can I do with this degree?